persalys/persalys/python/doc/developer_manual/validation/validation.rst

   - same on windows, load the FMU file at python/test/fmu/win64/epid.fmu

-YACS model
+Python model on cluster
-''''''''''
+'''''''''''''''''''''''

-- create a new study and add to it a YACS model
+- create a new study and add to it a Python model on cluster

 - edit the model python code with: